zhrispineda/Settings-iOS/README.md

 ## Usage
 Open the project in Xcode and run with either a Simulator instance running iOS/iPadOS or a physical iPhone/iPad with Developer Mode enabled as a destination.
-To switch between the simulator or physical-like view of Settings, modify the `isSimulator` variable on line 12 of `SettingsModel.swift` under Preferences/Models.
+IMPORTANT: To switch between the simulator or physical-like view of Settings, modify the `isSimulator` variable on line 12 of `SettingsModel.swift` under Preferences/Models.

 As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal purposes.